benchmark-action/github-action-benchmark/README.md

           output-file-path: output.txt
           # Where the previous data file is stored
           external-data-json-path: ./cache/benchmark-data.json
-          # Workflow will fail when alert happens
+          # Workflow will fail when an alert happens
           fail-on-alert: true
       # Upload the updated cache file for the next job by actions/cache
 ```